 In 1998, it was decided to update the existing logo, as it did not fully reflect the company’s essence and strategy.
 The designers were tasked with making the most natural logo to symbolize unity with nature.
 The result of the work done was an updated version that was radically different from its predecessor.

-It was a more stylish and lively emblem, in which the inscription was harmoniously complemented by the main symbol of Monsanto’s activity – a plant.
-The image of a twig with leaves has been placed in a creative frame created by ornate lines.
+It was a more stylish and lively emblem, in which the inscription was harmoniously complemented by the main symbol of Monsanto’s activity, a plant.
+The image of a twig with leaves has been set within a creative frame defined by ornate lines.
 She seemed to protect the plant from negative external influences.
-In general, the style of the figure resembled a picture drawn with paints, further emphasizing the line of naturalness.
+In general, the figure’s style resembled a painting, further emphasizing the line of naturalness.

 The wordmark was designed in a clear, expressive font that demonstrated stability, reliability, and professionalism.
 There were quite large spaces between the letters, which ensured good readability.
-The overall concept was complemented by natural colors, which were as close as possible to natural colors.
+Natural colors complemented the overall concept as close to natural as possible.
 She perfectly balanced the main elements.

 Font and Colors

-The visual identity of Monsanto is a true example of a kind and inspiring style that captures in detail the essence of a large, diversified corporation.
-Since the main directions of a large company were biotechnology and bioengineering, the designers’ main efforts were directed at selecting thematic elements.
-In the finished version, a stylized elegant inscription and colors reminiscent of the natural shades of plants are advantageously combined.
+Monsanto’s visual identity is a true example of a kind, inspiring style that captures the essence of a large, diversified corporation.
+Since the main directions of a large company were biotechnology and bioengineering, the designers’ main efforts focused on selecting thematic elements.
+In the finished version, a stylized, elegant inscription and colors reminiscent of plant hues are effectively combined.

 The title is the main element.
-The wordmark was designed with a classic, stylish font that has remained relevant for a long time.
+The wordmark was designed with a classic, stylish font that has remained relevant over time.
 Among its features are thin, graceful lines, different thicknesses of letters, compact size, and neat serifs.
 Such a font favorably emphasizes professionalism, stamina, and authority.
 In addition, it was distinguished by good readability due to the increased spacing between letters.

 The color scheme is an excellent complement to the chosen style solution.
 It continues the line of nature, which is fixed at the level of a decorative badge in the form of a thin branch.
 Deep green was used to design the inscription and the plant, closer to the dark shades group.
 It symbolizes harmony, naturalness, and unity with the outside world.
 The frame is dark orange.
-It is associated with energy, growth, and vitality, which were also among the principles of Monsanto.
+It is associated with energy, growth, and vitality, which were also among Monsanto’s principles.

 FAQ